NAMlab/panomiX-tool/README.md

 | Gene 4   | 4.3     | 5.9     | 6.5     | 7.1     | 3.7     |
 | Gene 5   | 3.6     | 4.2     | 5.4     | 6.8     | 7.9     |

+For regression tasks, a **continuous outcome variable (y)** is required.
+This can be any measurable quantitative trait.

+### Uploading Data

+PanomiX accepts data files in standard tabular formats such as **CSV**.
+Ensure that your dataset follows the structure above before uploading.

 ## Data Preprocessing and Recommendations

 PanomiX can handle large datasets but benefits from preprocessing steps to improve performance: